Taipei-based computer vision startup eYs3D gets $7M Series A – TechCrunch

 In a press statement, ARM IoT Capital chairman Peter Hsieh said, “As we look to the future, enhanced computer vision support plays a key role in ARM’s AI architecture and deployment. eYs3D’s innovative 3D computer vision capability can offer the market major benefits, and we are pleased to partner with the company and invest in the creation of more AI-capable vision processors.”

-The new funding will also be used to expand eYs3D’s product development and launch a series of 3D computer vision modules.
-It will also work with new business partners to expand its platform and hire more talent.
+The new funding also will be used to expand eYs3D’s product development and launch a series of 3D computer vision modules.
+It also will work with new business partners to expand its platform and hire more talent.

-eYs3D’s chief strategy officer James Wang told TechCrunch that the global chip shortage and Taiwan’s drought haven’t significantly impacted the company’s business or production plans, because it works with Etron as its integrated circuits manufacturing service.
+EYs3D’s chief strategy officer James Wang told TechCrunch that the global chip shortage and Taiwan’s drought haven’t significantly impacted the company’s business or production plans, because it works with Etron as its integrated circuits manufacturing service.

 “Etron Technology is one of the major accounts for the Taiwanese foundry sector and has strong relationships with the foundries, so eYs3D can receive products for its customers as required,” he said.
-“Meanwhile, eYs3D works closly with its major customers to schedule a just-in-time supply chain for their production pipelines.”
+“Meanwhile, eYs3D works closely with its major customers to schedule a just-in-time supply chain for their production pipelines.”

 The company’s systems combine silicon design and algorithms to manage information collected from different sensor sources, including thermal, 3D and neural network perception.
-Its technology is capable of supporting visual simultaneous location and mapping (vSLAM), object feature depth recognition, and gesture-based commands.
+Its technology is capable of supporting visual simultaneous location and mapping (vSLAM), object feature depth recognition and gesture-based commands.

 Yang said eYs3D can provide end-to-end services, from integrated circuit design to ready-to-use products, and works closely with clients to determine what they need.
 For example, it offered its chip solution to an autonomous robot company for obstacle avoidance and people-tracing features.